13 Clear Signs You Need to Focus on Yourself

 Your body, mind, and emotions are like a car dashboard—constantly sending you signals when something’s off.
 Ignoring them?
 That’s the same as driving with the check engine light on and hoping you make it to your destination before the car explodes.
 Guess what?
 You probably won’t.

 Now, how do you know when it’s time to pump the brakes and put yourself first for once?
 You don’t need a therapist to tell you when things are out of whack—there are signs, and believe me, they’re hard to miss.
-Or maybe you’ve been missing them because denial is a hell of a drug.
+Or maybe you’ve been missing them because denial is a heck of a drug.

 But fear not, I’m about to walk you through exactly what those signs are, because if you’re reading this, there may be a chance you need to focus on you—like, yesterday.